- evaluate where you are in your career

 Why strategic career moves are helping junior lawyers maximise their earning potential – Douglas Scott Recruitment examines how strategic career moves are helping junior lawyers to progress quickly

-Changing career direction: what are my realistic options? (webinar held 20 April 2021)
+Changing career direction: what are my realistic options? (recorded 20 April 2021)

-Changing career direction: options outside of practice (webinar held 20 May 2021)
+Changing career direction: options outside of practice (recorded 20 May 2021)

-Changing career direction: Hear from those who have successfully changed career (webinar held 19 October)
+Changing career direction: hear from those who have successfully changed career (recorded 19 October)